Alluxio/alluxio/docs/en/Running-HBase-on-Alluxio.md

 </property>
 ```

-When Alluxio is running in fault tolerant mode, change the Alluxio URI to Alluxio on Zookeeper URI.
+When Alluxio is running in fault tolerant mode, change the Alluxio URI to include Zookeeper information.

 ```xml
 <property>